The Thai American National Internship Program

-Expenses: Participants are responsible for all expenses related to the program including travel to Washington DC and return to home (click here for a list of available housing options); food; ground transportation throughout the program; and cultural and spending money.
+Expenses: Participants are responsible for all expenses related to the program including travel to Washington, D.C. and return to home; food; ground transportation throughout the program; and cultural and spending money.
 All participants must, after acceptance into the program, show proof of health insurance.
 Scholarships may be available to defray part of the costs of the program with amount to be determined.

 1. Candidate qualifications

 - Age 18-25 years old

 - An undergraduate degree OR enrolled as a full-time undergraduate /or graduate student in good academic standing

 - U.S. citizenship